Skip to main content

 And when you are ready to explore directly, you can use the WazirX app to follow 300+ cryptos with real-time INR pricing, multi-year historical charts, order book depth, price alerts, and simple portfolio tracking, all on an FIU-compliant Indian crypto exchange built for local users.

-DISCLAIMER: This guide is intended to provide educational context about cryptocurrency markets and asset structure.
+DISCLAIMER: This guide is intended to provide educational context about crypto markets and asset structure.
 It is not financial or investment advice.
 Crypto assets are volatile and carry risk.
 Readers should conduct independent research, evaluate their own risk tolerance, and seek professional advice where appropriate before making decisions.

 FAQs